rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Spent on Period Supplies,
 - Spent on Other,
 - Comment, and
-- the quantity of each item included in the purchase.
+- the quantity of each Item included in the Purchase.

 ## Requests
-### Navigating to export requests
+### Navigating to export Requests
 Click 'Requests' in the left-hand menu, then "Export Requests"
-### Filtering exported requests
+### Filtering exported Requests
-You can filter the exported requests by the following:
+You can filter the exported Requests by the following:
 - Item
 - Partner
 - Status (Pending, Started, Fulfilled, Discarded)
 - Date Range
 Make your selection, then click 'Filter' before clicking 'Export Requests'

-The default is all requests in the current year
+The default is all Requests in the last 60 days

-(TODO: update the default if we get to that before this is published)

-### Contents of requests export
+### Contents of Requests export
-For each filtered request,
+For each filtered Request,
 - Date,
 - Requestor (i.e. partner)
 - Status, and
-- the quantity of each item requested.
+- the quantity of each Item requested.
-  - Note: If you have packs enabled (upcoming feature), there will be a column for each unit that you have enabled for each item.
-Otherwise, one column per item.
+  - Note: If you have packs enabled (upcoming feature), there will be a column for each unit that you have enabled for each Item.
+Otherwise, one column per Item.

 ## Storage Locations
 ### Navigating to export storage locations
 Click "Inventory", then "Storage Locations" in the left-hand menu.
 Then click "Export Storage Locations"
 ### Filtering exported Storage Locations
 You can filter the exported list by Item.
-This will give all storage locations that have ever had that item, *not* those with current inventory.
+This will give all storage locations that have ever had that Item, *not* those with current inventory.
 (Note:  including inactive is currently broken)
 [TODO: Write up including inactive]
-[TODO:  Check that by item filter works for export storage location] The default is all active storage locations.
+[TODO:  Check that by Item filter works for export storage location] The default is all active storage locations.
 [TODO:  IT looks like the export doesn't include the inactive when selected.]
 Make your selections, then click "Filter" before clicking "Export Storage Locations"